Opening the Door to Hollywood

-In this podcast, you'll join Teri Wade, creator of The Evolving Artist, and actor Mark Neely in an exploration of the challenges faced by people of color in navigating Hollywood as well as feeling uplifted and inspired by a new vision of what Hollywood is meant to be.
+In this podcast, you’ll hear a Mindset Repatterning session led by Teri Wade, creator of The Evolving Artist, and actor Mark Neely in an exploration of the challenges faced by people of color in navigating Hollywood.
+By the end, Mark felt uplifted and inspired by a new vision of what Hollywood is meant to be.

 Here’s a breakdown of what’s covered: